simpleanalytics/docs/_docs/50_api/15_stats-api.md

 ---
-title: JSON API
+title: Stats API
-menu: JSON API
 category: api
+permalink: /api/stats
+redirect_from:
-permalink: /api/json-api
+  - /api/json-api
 version: 4
 ---

 To get aggregated statistics out of our API we created a JSON API.
 Basically it's the data your see in our dashboard.
 This API is useful for when you want to integrate Simple Analytics into your own systems.
 For example when embedding your data into a customized dashboard within your own website.

 > The data you get through this API is aggregated.
-If you are looking for raw data you can use our [CSV export API](/api/csv-export-visits).
+If you are looking for raw data you can use our [Export page views API](/api/export-page-views).

 For this API you need to be [autenticated with an API key](/api/authenticate).
 If your website is set to public you can get the JSON data without any credentials.